Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What’s life without a little risk.
 If you don’t take risks, chances are you won’t get any where.
 The same applies to the game “Risk”, a board game from the 80s.
 Now thanks to the minds at EA, you can play the same game on the iPad in HD resolution and full color.
+Check out our best iPads that you can buy today.

 I remember Risk as a game that took days if not weeks to play.
 Seinfeld, the TV show, reemphasized this in one episode when Kramer and Newman literally carried the game board any where they travelled for fear that the other would cheat during the all out battle.
 This, however, is not your childhood Risk.
 It can be played in a matter of minutes, which for some will prove satisfying, while others will be left yearning for more.